 One of the most easily identified differences between moissanite stones and authentic diamonds is the color.
 The colors of natural diamonds are also more saturated, purer, than that of moissanite stones, which tend to appear to change colors as it disperses light throughout the gem.
 Although both produce stones that are yellow, clear or green, those with naturally red, blue, brown, black or purple tinted stones are likely in the diamond category.

 Gemstone weight will also tell you whether you’re dealing with a diamond or moissanite.
 Moissanite stones weigh less than their diamond counter parts, no matter how similar or exact their physical shape is.
-This is a harder quality to assess yourself, unless you happen to have professional jewel equipment at home, unless you’re especially sensitive to the weight differences of two similar objects.Shop Moissanite Rings
+This is a harder quality to assess yourself, unless you happen to have professional jewel equipment at home, unless you’re especially sensitive to the weight differences of two similar objects.View Moissanite Ring Catalog

-Comparing white sapphire gemstones to natural diamonds is more difficult to do on your own because they’re typically similar in size, color purity and saturation.
+Comparing white sapphire gemstones to natural diamonds is more difficult to do on your own because they’re typically similar in size, color purity, and saturation.
 They’re also similar in strength and solidity.
-In fact, the only stone harder than white sapphires are natural diamonds, and it’s a very tight race.
+In fact, the only stone harder than white sapphires are natural diamonds, and it’s a very close-call.

 Another difference between white sapphires and diamonds is purity.
 White sapphires are considered completely pure, period.
-Sapphires form in a variety of colors, but white ones have zero traces of other colors or murkiness, and tend to either be 100 percent white or a colored sapphire, separate from the white sapphire.
+Sapphires form in a variety of colors, but white ones have zero traces of other colors or murkiness.
+Moreover, they tend to either be 100 percent white, or a colored sapphire separate from the white sapphire.
 Clear, colorless diamonds are rarely truly pure and perfect, and some flawless diamonds have traces of other colors.